 2.16 Increase frequency of communications between the public and private sectors with quarterly e-newsletters and publications to the entire licensed business community; fact-based updates on progress in addressing business climate and related quality of place and life issues (energy, crime, etc.), profiles of/testimonials by successful businesses in the territory, important calendar notes for the quarter ahead, and information on available services and programs, particularly when they change.
 These publications could also be distributed to the USVI diaspora as a means of maintaining contact and encouraging people to return to the Territory and operate a business there.

-2.17 Conduct an ongoing local media relations campaign, promoting through the press the newsworthy USVIEDA, RTPark, SBDC, and other economic initiatives, progress, and testimonials.
+2.17 Conduct an ongoing local media relations campaign, promoting through the press the newsworthy USVIEDA, Research and Technology Park (RTPark), Small Business Development Center (SBDC), and other economic initiatives, progress, and testimonials.